Dizolivemint/quiz-generator/README.md

 # Chat GPT Quiz Generator

-Chat GPT API for generating quiz questions and answers
+Uses the Chat GPT API for generating quiz questions and answers.